-Lastly, another key priority is ensuring that trade agreements provide a framework for incentivising the entry of generic and biosimilar medicines into domestic markets.
+Another key priority is ensuring that trade agreements provide for transparency regarding relevant legislative and regulatory processes, and a framework for incentivising the entry of generic and biosimilar products into domestic markets.

 The IGBA's recommendations for each of these priority areas are described in more detail in the following sections.
-The IGBA looks forward to engaging more closely with negotiators, and remains available to provide more detailed information on its positions and on how it considers that they could best be reflected in trade agreements.
+The IGBA looks forward to engaging more closely with negotiators, and remains available to provide more detailed information on its positions and on how it considers that they could be best reflected in trade agreements.